SatCloP/pyrtlib/docs/source/examples/plot_bt_era5.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-10

-This example shows how to use the :py:class:`pyrtlib.main.BTCloudRTE` method to calculate brightness temperature from satellite using observations from ERA5 Reanalysis hourly pressure levels dataset.
+This example shows how to use the :py:class:`pyrtlib.tb_spectrum.TbCloudRTE` method to calculate brightness temperature from satellite using observations from ERA5 Reanalysis hourly pressure levels dataset.

 ..
 GENERATED FROM PYTHON SOURCE LINES 10-50